Ipstenu/sitewide-comment-control/readme.txt

 = Does this work on Single Site installs? =

-No.

-= Does this work on BuddyPress? =

-I don't know.
-Let me know!

-==Changelog==
+No. But then again, you don't need this on single installs.

+= What happens if a site on a network wants to block someone? =

+Per site _blacklists_ override the network settings.
+This means if a site on the network marks a specific user to be blacklisted, even if the network option is set to spam, the comments will be blacklisted.
+On the other hand, if the network blacklists someone, that cannot be overruled.

+= Where can I help develop this? =

+[Github](http://github.com/ipstenu/sitewide-comment-control) - pull requests are welcome.

+== Changelog ==

-= 2.1 =
+= 3.0 =
-* 22 March 2016 by Ipstenu
+* 27 December 2018 by Ipstenu
-* Cleaning Internationalization
+* Updated: Internationalization
-* Security: Nonces, sanitization, validation

-= 2.0 =
-* 30 October 2013 by Ipstenu
-* Works with 3.7
-* Removing sort to stop sorting
+* Updated: Move to OOP
+* Updated: Faster processing
+* Updated: Split apart the lists so you can ban and spam and moderate.
+* New: Wildcards now supported (with caveats)

+== Upgrade Notice ==

+= 3.0 =
+Existing lists are converted to MODERATION on update, in order to allow for more granular filtering.